tayphill13/Money-Exchange6/README.md

 ## Description

-_This is a currency exhange application that will allow the user to enter an amount in US dollars that will be converted to another selected currency._
+_This is a currency exhange application that will allow the user to enter an amount in US dollars and a country to convert to.
+When user submits, their requested amount will be converted to selected country currency using the latest conversion rate gathered by an API call._

 ### Specs
 | Spec | Input | Output |